NAME: William Walter James HEAD

 He settled in the community by joining the Hamilton YMCA located half a block from the post office.
 He later sat the postal clerical examination, and in November 1912, received news he had passed.
 With that he left Hamilton, taking a transfer to a clerical position in the accounts department at the Melbourne General Post Office (GPO) below.

-Once in Melbourne, William joined the Citizen Forces at the 60th (Prince’s Hill) Infantry based out a drill hall in Gratton Street, North Carlton, and received a promoted to the rank of Sergeant.
+Once in Melbourne, William joined the Citizen Forces at the 60th (Prince’s Hill) Infantry based out of a drill hall in Gratton Street, North Carlton, and received a promotion to the rank of Sergeant.
 War with Germany was declared and on Friday 14 August 1914, a Government notice in The Age announced volunteers were needed and applications would be received from members of the 60th Infantry.
 They were instructed to go to the drill hall in Gratton Street between 9.00 to 4.30 pm daily (with extended hours on five nights from 8.00 pm to 10.00 pm) and report to Lieutenant Adjutant Herbert Layh.
 Herbert Layh coincidentally was born in Hamilton.

 William heard the call and made his way to the drill hall on Monday 17 August where Herbert Layh as the attesting officer, signed William’s papers.
 His medical was the following day and then he was off to camp at Broadmeadows.